Acurast/acurast-core/pallets/acurast/README.md

 ### Example integration with WASM smart contract parachain

 The following example shows a possible integration approach for a WASM smart contract parachain (using [pallet-contracts](https://github.com/paritytech/substrate/tree/master/frame/contracts)).
-Similarly to the EVM integration, the example shows how to route the fulfillment's pyload to a smart contract by calling the `fulfill` mehod on it and passing the payload bytes are argument.
+Similarly to the EVM integration, the example shows how to route the fulfillment's payload to a smart contract by calling the `fulfill` method on it and passing the payload bytes as argument.

 ```rust
 #[derive(RuntimeDebug, Encode, Decode, MaxEncodedLen, TypeInfo, Clone, PartialEq, Eq)]